jiwook021/Algorithms/Basic_Algorithm/Temperature/docs/main_line_by_line.md

 # Step-by-Step Explanation: main.c

-Let’s break down the code **line by line** and explain it in **extreme detail**.
-I’ll walk you through every part of the program, explaining what it does, why it’s written that way, and how it all fits together.
-I’ll also define any technical terms and use examples to make everything clear.
+Let’s break down the code **line by line** and **section by section**, explaining everything in detail.
+I’ll use simple language, examples, and diagrams to make it as clear as possible.

 ---